kaltura/playkit-js/README.md

 </script>
 ```

+## Documentation: API and Configuration
+PlayKit JS can be configured and controlled easily, click [here](docs/api.md) for details.

 ## Running the tests

 Tests can be run locally via [Karma], which will run on Chrome, Firefox and Safari